L2025.2 Release Notes

 -

-Previously, when creating XLS connections using "Input Paths of Files or Folder", builds failed with the following error: "Failed to read row: 0, Connector Executing the query on the data source failed".
+Previously, for custom tenant environements, when creating XLS connections using "Input Paths of Files or Folder", builds failed with the following error: "Failed to read row: 0, Connector Executing the query on the data source failed".
 This has now been fixed and works as expected.

 Dashboard Co-Authoring